 - Maintaining a drug free home

-As soon as your application for cash aid has been granted, you will be scheduled for a WTW Intake and Appraisal appointment.
-You are required to come to your WTW appointments.
+As soon as your application for cash aid has been granted, you will be scheduled for an ES Intake and Appraisal appointment.
+You are required to come to your ES appointments.

 During your Appraisal, your Employment Case Manager will look over the following areas:

 - Other information to help you to develop your ES plan

 There are many paths open to ES participants.
 Your path may not involve every activity in ES because a lot depends on your education and job history.
 The purpose of Employment Services is to HELP YOU PREPARE FOR WORK AND FIND A JOB so that you can support yourself and your family.

 A roadblock to success in getting a job and becoming self-sufficient is Substance Abuse.
 Earlier we talked about your Personal Responsibility to yourselves and your families.
 One of those responsibilities is maintaining a drug free home and this is a major part of CalWORKs and San Diego County’s ES Program.

 At the Appraisal, you will be given a Simple Screening Instrument for Substance Abuse.
 This is an initial test or an indicator.
 You will talk to someone about the test results.
 Taking the test and being referred to someone who is an expert in this field does not mean you have a Substance Abuse Problem.